jhaskinsjr/nebula/Documentation/Sample_Pipelines.md

 ### Why citrus fruits?

-Shortly after I began work on Nebula, I took a fierce interest in citrus tree care and maintenance when I endeavored to grow lemons and limes in [Zone 7](https://planthardiness.ars.usda.gov/).
+Shortly after I began work on Nebula, I took a fierce interest in citrus tree care and maintenance as I endeavored to grow lemons and limes in [Zone 7](https://planthardiness.ars.usda.gov/).